awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_kms.IKey
 - *Default:* Create a new key if none is provided

-Encryption key used for Crawler logs.
+KMS encryption Key used for the Glue Crawler logs.

 ---